StefanoGaivota/Optical-Data-Channel-JellyLoad-Hardware/README.md

 KiCAD source is available for schematic and PCB of each board.<br>
 FreeCAD source is available for the mechanical elements (Optical Housing and Monitor Guide).<br>
 Manufacturing data generated from these sources is detailed later in this document.<br><br>
+<p><u><b>Printed Circuit Board parts</u></b></p><br>

 * Optical Interface board:
 ![Sensor-array-board](https://github.com/StefanoGaivota/Optical-Data-Channel-JellyLoad-Hardware/blob/main/JellyLoad-Combi_V2-0/JellyLoad-Combi_V2-0.jpg)
 Phototransistors are arranged in the required matrix, photocurrent converted to voltage at input of Schmitt inverter.
-Inverter outputs are routed to 14 Way IDC.
+Inverter outputs are routed to 14 Way IDC.<br>
-Clock signal sensor is indicated by and LED underneath the IDC connector.
+Clock signal is indicated by an LED for visual feedback of correct operation.
 <br><br>

 * Target Interface board: